University of Greenwich

 Grading & Study Time

-Students are assessed through a combination of course work, exams and practical assessment where relevant.
-You can view more information about how each module on this course is assessed within our 'What you will study' section.
+Students are assessed through a combination of assessment methods depending on the modules chosen.
+You can view how each module is assessed within our 'What you will study' section.
 Each course has formal assessments which count towards your grade.
 Some courses may also include 'practice' assignments, which help you monitor progress and do not count towards your final grade.

 Entry Requirements / Admissions